aftersound/blog_hosting/README.md

 # Create OpenResty docker image which supports https with Let's Encrypt certificate auto-renewed.

+Most sites nowaday adopt https to address security and privacy concern and they needs SSL key/certificate trusted by browsers.

+While many certificate providers charge fee for issuing SSL key/certificate, Let's Encrypt offers free key/certificates which are still trusted by most modern browsers.
+The only caveat is the key/certificate issued by Let's Encrypt expires every 90 days.

-nginx natively supports https, however it is quite a manual process to update SSL private key and certificate for a nginx server.
-OpenResty adds dynamic configuration to nginx and some of its addon Lua modules can manage the lifecycle of SSL key/certificate without manual intervention.
+As one of widely used web servers, nginx natively supports https, however it is quite a manual process to update SSL private key and certificate for a nginx server.
+OpenResty adds dynamic configuration to nginx and some of its addon Lua modules try to make it easier to manage SSL key/certificate. resty-auto-ssl is such a module, it offers the functionality of generating and auto-renewing Let's Encrypt key/certificate for OpenResty server.

-Let's Encrypt certificates are free but trusted by most browsers.
-However, the certificate issued by Let's Encrypt expires every 90 days. resty-auto-ssl, a Lua module for OpenResty, automatically renews Let's Encrypt key/certificate for OpenResty server before SSL key/certificate expires.

-This repository includes a dockerfile and also a OpenResty configuration which you can use to create an OpenResty docker image which supports https with auto-renewed Let's Encrypt certificate.
+This repository includes a dockerfile and also a OpenResty configuration which you can use to create OpenResty docker image which supports https with Let's Encrypt SSL key/certificate auto-renewed.

 ```
 # 1. clone this git repository